Tap to display sub-menu choices,

 Melissa Delia, University of Pittsburgh

-Educational excursions provide students with deeper insight into the many facets of healthcare delivery in Madagascar.
-These include the relationship between cultural beliefs and health delivery; national health policies and their implementation via existing government structures such as ministries and schools; nutrition and sanitation challenges; and the proliferation of non-formal education mechanisms (such as folk tales, stories, and taboos) in healthcare practices.
+Educational excursions provide you with deeper insight into the many facets of healthcare delivery in Madagascar.
+This includes the relationship between cultural beliefs and health delivery; national health policies and their implementation via existing government structures such as ministries and schools; nutrition and sanitation challenges; and the proliferation of non-formal education mechanisms (such as folktales, stories, and taboos) in healthcare practices.
+You may:

 The healers and families and doctors who welcomed my fellow students and me into their lives made it possible for me to feel that I now have a deeper understanding of not only healthcare practice in Madagascar but the broader implications of healthcare systems around the globe.

 Simone Jacobs.
 Stanford University